๐Ÿ’ตGrowth of the American Economy

 • Launched in 1983 to promote economic development and political stability in America's geographic sphere of influence

-• Duty-free access for Caribbean exports to U.S. markets—using trade preferences as development tool rather than pure reciprocity
+• Provided duty-free access for Caribbean exports to U.S. markets, using trade preferences as a development tool rather than demanding pure reciprocity

-• Strategic Cold War context: aimed to reduce poverty that might fuel communist movements in the region
+• Strategic Cold War context: the initiative aimed to reduce poverty that might fuel communist movements in the region, making it as much a foreign policy tool as an economic one

 Unrealized Agreements: Trade Policy Limits